OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

   * **ACTIVE**: CDN is enabled and ready to be used.
   * **ACTIVATION_IN_PROGRESS**: CDN is enabled and first activation is in progress.
   * **SYNC_IN_PROGRESS**: New configuration is waiting to be applied on CDN.
-- `cluster_entrypoint_4` (String) IPv4 cluster entrypoint to which site DNS record can be configured.
+- `cluster_entrypoint_4` (String) IPv4 cluster entrypoint to which the site DNS record can be configured.
-- `cluster_entrypoint_6` (String) IPv6 cluster entrypoint to which site DNS record can be configured.
+- `cluster_entrypoint_6` (String) IPv6 cluster entrypoint to which site the DNS record can be configured.
-- `cluster_entrypoint_cdn` (String) CDN entrypoint to which site DNS record can be configured.
+- `cluster_entrypoint_cdn` (String) CDN entrypoint to which the site DNS record can be configured.
-- `last_updated` (String) Last resource update by terraform.
+- `last_updated` (String) Last resource updated by Terraform.
 - `status` (String) Get site status.
 Available state:
-  * **CREATED**: Site just created, waiting for DNS to be configured for site domain name to redirect to Ogo Shield cluster.
+  * **CREATED**: site just created, waiting for DNS to be configured for site domain name to redirect to Ogo Shield cluster.
   * **DNS_ERROR**: Partial DNS configuration.
   * **ONLINE**: Site is properly provisioned, but no active TLS certificate is present (ephemeral state).
   * **LE_CERT**: Site is properly provisioned, DNS is configured on Ogo Shield cluster and site is protected with a Let's Encrypt certificate.
   * **CUST_CERT**: Site is properly provisioned, DNS is configured on Ogo Shield cluster and site is protected with a customer certificate.
   * **LE_EXP**: Site is properly provisioned, DNS is configured on Ogo Shield cluster and site is protected with an expired Let's Encrypt certificate.
   * **CUST_EXP**: Site is properly provisioned, DNS is configured on Ogo Shield cluster and site is protected with an expired customer certificate.
-  * **OFFLIINE**: Site has been properly provisioned and configured on Ogo Shield cluster, but DNS no longer redirect on Ogo Shield cluster.
+  * **OFFLINE**: Site has been properly provisioned and configured on Ogo Shield cluster, but DNS no longer redirects on Ogo Shield cluster.

 <a id="nestedatt--active_customer_certificate"></a>
 ### Nested Schema for `active_customer_certificate`